-Even with the standard 102PS engine and only five manual gears, our test model floated happily along on motorways and country roads.
-We were impressed with its turning circle: in the Forest of Dean there were a few hairpin bends we thought might need a three-point turn, but the 'van handled them with ease, thanks also to the sensors and great visibility through the middle windows.
+We were impressed with its turning circle: in the Forest of Dean there were a few hairpin bends we thought might need a three-point turn, but the 'van handled them with ease

 The fold-out table is a bit of a struggle to retrieve from its storage position in the sliding door.
 We found it had just about enough space for four, although it is set a little low for any adult who might be sitting on the rear bench.
 Remove the table, and the bench is comfortable enough to spend many hours on.